 Established in 1971 by the Australian Evangelical Alliance, TEAR Australia was originally called “The Evangelical Alliance Relief Fund”.
 As we are now an independent organisation, the letters are no longer used as an acronym.
 Rather, we use the by-line “Transform Empower Advocate Restore”.

 Yes.
-Each donation is a tax-deductible donation to 'TEAR Fund (Australia) Developing Countries Aid Fund' or TEAR Australia - ABN 85 085 413 832.
+Each donation of $2 or more is a tax-deductible donation to 'TEAR Fund (Australia) Developing Countries Aid Fund' or TEAR Australia - ABN 85 085 413 832.
 Donate to TEAR.

 TEAR Australia was founded with a commitment to maintaining a low-cost administration – a commitment we have honoured since 1973.
 Today, TEAR maintains one of the most efficient, low-cost administrations in order to maximise the funds allocated to project partners.
 For up-to-date figures, see: